 So sit tight, because this information is life changing.

-First things first...what the heck is vagal tone?
-Vagal tone refers to the functioning of an important nerve originating in your brain called your vagus nerve.
 It's known as the "wandering nerve" because it travels from your brain, down your neck and through many of your vital organs like your heart, spleen, lungs, digestive system and liver.
-Why is the vagus nerve a big deal?

-Because its job is to calm your organs after a stress response.
-Basically the vagus nerve tells your brain,
+The vagus nerve is important because its job is to calm your organs after a stress response.
+Basically, the vagus nerve tells your brain…..

 “It is safe.
 You can relax.”